JCAlmazan/Dependency-Analyzer/README.md

 …
 ```

 Website's html content will be available from two sources, one from the local file system and the other one using http resources.

+## Requirements

+* Node.js version 14 or above is needed

 ## How to execute the application

-* Node.js version 14 or above is needed

 * Clone or download this proyect into a local folder